Did you know that blue eyes don’t contain any blue pigment? They appear blue due to how the light reacts with the structures of the iris.

 Melanin helps protect the retina from UV damage and blue light, putting those with blue eyes at a higher risk of developing UV-related eye damage.

 If you have blue eyes, you may have experienced this first-hand.
 Bright light may be uncomfortable or you may want to reach for your shades as soon as you leave the house on a sunny day.

 That's why optometrists urge blue-eyed patients to be particularly vigilant about UV protection, so as to mitigate their chances of developing eye disease and other complications.

 How We Can Help

 Whether you have blue eyes or not, sunglasses are an important part of keeping your eyes healthy for a lifetime.

 At James Tracey Eye Care, we'll be happy to advise on the perfect high-quality and protective pair of sunglasses to suit your needs and personal style.

-To learn more about the eye care services we offer or to schedule an eye exam, contact James Tracey Eye Care in Midtown today!
+To learn more about the eye care services we offer or to schedule an eye exam, contact James Tracey Eye Care in Woodcliff Lake today!

 - A: Yes!
 You should wear your sunglasses whenever outdoors during the day, even on an overcast, winter day.
 UV light can pass through clouds and reflect off surfaces like car windows and pavement.

 - A: The most protective sunglasses are wraparound sunglasses that protect the eyes from every angle.
 You can also opt for photochromic lenses, which offer total UV protection but only become tinted when exposed to outdoor sunlight, and turn clear when you come indoors again.
 Your optometrist can help you choose the best lens and frame options for your needs and lifestyle.